omiq/c64-keyboard-USB/README.md

-# c64-keyboard-USB
+# Real C64 keyboard to USB Adapter Arduino Firmware

-Arduino Pro Micro C64 Keyboard to USB Adapter
+Arduino Pro Micro code that allows you to use a real C64 Keyboard via USB, not just with Vice on Mac/Windows/Linux/RetroPie, but also Ultimate64, BMC64, MiSTer FPGA, etc.

 1. First version is a modification of firmware **originally by DJ Sures** (Synthiam.com) (c)2019 that simply fixes the cursor up to work using both left AND right shift
 1. Second version changes the C= and CTRL key behaviour, and makes C= + F7 into F12 for my preference